acomaviation/aerobid-legal-docs/privacy_policy.md

 Email address: privacy@aero.bid

-Postal address: Elmfield House, New Yatt Road, Witney, Oxon, England, OX28 1PB
+Postal address: Witan House, 4 Witan way, Witney, Oxon, England, OX28 6FF

 Telephone number: +441865819991

-You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (_www.ico.org.uk_).
+You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues ([www.ico.org.uk](http://www.ico.org.uk)).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 Data protection law requires ACOM, as controller for your data: